tendermint/tendermint/docs/architecture/adr-02x-sign-bytes.md

 ### Negative

 - relatively huge change / refactoring touching quite some code
+- lot's of places assume a `Vote` with a signature included -> they will need to
 - need to modify some interfaces

 ### Neutral